uktrade/terraform-platform-modules/README.md

 This module will create the CloudFront (CDN) endpoints for the application if enabled.

-Additional domains (`cdn_domains_list`) are the domain names that will be configured in CloudFront.
-In the map the key is the fully qualified domain name and the value is the application's base domain (the application's Route 53 zone).
+`cdn_domains_list` is a map of the domain names that will be configured in CloudFront.
+* the key is the fully qualified domain name
+* the value is an array containing the internal prefix and the base domain (the application's Route 53 zone).

 example `extensions.yml` config.